Boboassa/dwm/README.md

-# Boboassa's build of dwm the dynamic window manager
+# Boboassa's build of dwm

 dwm is an extremely fast, small, and dynamic window manager for X.